MicrosoftDocs/windows-dev-docs/hub/includes/store/msi/publish-update-to-your-app-on-store.md

-We recommend you to submit updates for your EXE or MSI apps through the Store.
-This lets new customers always get and install your latest app version.
+We recommend you submit updates for your EXE or MSI apps through the Store.
+This ensures that new customers always get and install your latest app version.

 The Store allows existing users to install in-app updates through your app, if your installer supports it.
 The Store does not provide these updates automatically or manually to existing users.